The Public Prosecution Service is based across four locations, with offices in Belfast, Londonderry, Newry and a

 Fraud and Departmental

 The Fraud and Departmental section of the PPS deals with serious and complex fraud files submitted by the police and the National Crime Agency, as well as files from Northern Ireland government departments and their agencies including the Northern Ireland Environment Agency, the Health and Safety Executive and HM Revenue and Customs.

 In addition to fraud cases the section considers files such as pollution, benefit fraud, agriculture-related offences and health and safety offences, including workplace fatalities.
-The section is headed by Assistant Director Lynne Carlin, who leads a team of seven prosecutors and support staff.
+The section is headed by Assistant Director Roger Davison, who leads a team of seven prosecutors and support staff.
 Fraud and Departmental is based in our Headquarters in Belfast Chambers.

 Corporate Services, led by Senior Assistant Director Ian Hearst, provides the PPS with a variety of professional, technical and other support services.
 Comprising around 110 staff, Corporate Services includes the Victim and Witness Care Unit, Information and Communications Technology, the Resource Management Team, Finance and Fees, the Communications Unit, Business Assurance and Property Management.

 The Policy and Information Unit also sits within Corporate Services.
 The Unit is responsible for a range of functions, including: the development of legal policy and guidance; legal quality assurance; the co-ordination of complaints and requests for review; liaison with external agencies, such as Criminal Justice Inspection; the development of the Service’s equality and governance frameworks; and the management of requests under the Freedom of Information Act/ Data Protection Act.